When Should You Hire an HOA Management Company?

 Community Rivalries

-Upper-middle-class residents and upper-class residents tend to be more lawyer-happy than other demographics.
-The simplest mishap may lead to a lawsuit or the threat of one.
+An honest mishap may lead to a lawsuit or the threat of one.
 This could bankrupt the HOA or even cause some personal liability for the individuals managing it.
-Wealthy homeowners may also feel less concerned about the high cost of hiring property managers.
-In these situations, it may be better to let property managers run the property.
+For this reason, homeowners and boards alike may feel less concerned about the additional costs of hiring property managers.
+If this is a worry for your HOA board, it may be better to forego self-management and work with property managers.

 On the other hand, some wealthy residents prefer to manage their own HOAs.
 This may be the case if they are concerned about privacy.
 Celebrities and other high-profile professionals may fall into this category.
 Naturally, these people also have less time to dedicate to managing an HOA.
 To get around this problem, many invest in HOA management software.